|

 And

-what's so interesting about the new Straight Talk plans being added to
+what's so interesting about the Straight Talk plans that were

-plans are a complete divergence from their classic low cost
+plans were a complete divergence from their classic low cost

 pay-as-you-go plans.
 I expect that in this case starting a